Reconstruction and interpolation of manifolds I: The geometric Whitney problem: Proof of Theorem

 \section{Proof of Theorem \ref{t:surface}}

 The statement of Theorem \ref{t:surface} is scale invariant: it does not change if one multiplies $r$ and $\de$ by $\lambda>0$ and applies a $\lambda$-homothety to all subsets of~$E$.
-Hence it suffices to prove the theorem only for $r=1$.
-When $r=1$, the theorem turns into the following proposition (where $\rhode_0$ is renamed to $\de_0$):
+Hence it suffices to prove the theorem only for $r=1$. {\ctext We recall that we use the notation $\hat \de_0=\sigma_2 r$.
+Thus to prove Theorem \ref{t:surface} with $r=1$, it is enough to prove the following proposition (where ${\sigma_2}$ is renamed to ${\ctext \hat \de_0}$):}